Needs assessment: Definition, types, steps & examples

 • Why are current methods underperforming?

-• Do we have enough resources to execute a more successful process?
+• Do we have enough resources to complete a more successful process?

 4. Gather external information

-Once you’ve gathered information from your project team and from cross-functional stakeholders, all that’s left is to gather information from external sources.
-Getting information from external sources, in addition to your internal collaborators, gives you a bird’s-eye view of the process from start to finish.
+Once you've gathered input from your project team and cross-functional stakeholders, collect information from external sources.
+This gives you a bird's-eye view of the process from start to finish.

-There are multiple ways to gather external information on your target group, including:
+There are multiple ways to gather external information on your target group:

 • Customer questionnaires: Used to gather quick, high-level customer data from multiple geographical locations